Circle actions on oriented manifolds with 3 fixed points: Preliminaries: 3 fixed points

 \section{Preliminaries: 3 fixed points}

 From now on, we focus on the case of three fixed points.
-In this section, we prove preliminary results for a compact oriented $S^1$-manifold that has 3 fixed points.
-The following proposition is an easy consequence of Proposition \ref{p210}, and plays a fundamental role in the classification of oriented $S^1$-manifolds with 3 fixed points.
+In this section, we analyze a multigraph describing a compact oriented $S^1$-manifold with 3 fixed points, and use this to derive relationships between the weights at different fixed points.

 \begin{pro} Let the circle act on a compact oriented manifold $M$ with three fixed points.
+Suppose that each isotropy submanifold is orientable.
 Then Figure \ref{fig} describes $M$.
 In particular, the fixed point data of $M$ is

 for some positive integers $a_i$, $b_i$, and $c_i$, $1 \leq i \leq n$, such that $a_1 \leq \cdots \leq a_n$, $b_1 \leq \cdots \leq b_n$, and $c_1 \leq \cdots \leq c_n$, where $p_1$, $p_2$, and $p_3$ are the three fixed points. \end{pro}